mgifford/openpats/EARL+JSON-LD.md

 # EARL + JSON-LD
-The WCAG-EM Report Tool is an app created for accessibility auditors to guide them in the process of auditing websites for accessibility using the WCAG Evaluation Methodology.
-As any app should, the data is stored in a common format that can be saved and loaded back into the app.
+The OpenPATS is an app created for accessibility auditors to guide them in the process of creating accessibility statements that align with the WCAG Evaluation Methodology.
+As any app should, the data is stored in a open standard format that can be saved and loaded back into the app.

-At it's core, the WCAG-EM Report Tool uses the Evaluation And Report Language (EARL), developed by the W3C.
+At it's core, the OpenPATS Tool uses the Evaluation And Report Language (EARL), developed by the W3C.
 EARL is build on top of the Resource Description Framework (RDF), which means it can be expressed using different formats such as XML, Turtle and JSON-LD.
-The WCAG-EM Report Tool requires significantly more information than just the results of individual tests.
+The OpenPATS Tool requires significantly more information than just the results of individual tests.
 It has data about the evaluation itself, such as the scope, sample, title, summary, etc. The EARL results are part of an evaluation, and are